REMLA24-Team-5/operation/README.md

 Now you can use the `kubectl` command as you are used to.
 The following commands can be used to investigate the cluster
 - `kubectl get nodes` to list all running nodes, this should be the control-plane and the number of worker nodes that you configured
 - `kubectl get pods` to list all running pods in the default namespace, to see all pods run include the `--all-namespaces` flag
-- `kubectl get services` to list all services, this will be used in the section belwo
+- `kubectl get services` to list all services, this will be used in the section below

 These are the most basic ones, a lot more information can be extracted from the cluster.
 For an overview of all commands, please visit [this](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands) page.